 - Choose polyester and pleated air filters if you can’t find high-efficiency ones.
 They usually have a MERV rating of 8 to 13.

 - Get a recommendation from a professional during a regular maintenance call.
 You should be having your HVAC system checked at least once per year anyway, so asking what type of filter is best for your HVAC system can save you a lot of guesswork.
 Your service provider will also be able to change your filter for you that first time and during subsequent service calls as well.

-Contact Sherlock Heating & Air Conditioning, Inc. for more information on choosing a quality air filter for your HVAC system.
+Contact Sherlock Plumbing, Heating & Air, Inc. for more information on choosing a quality air filter for your HVAC system.
 We can also help you with all of your heating, cooling and air quality-related needs.